stacktome/jenkins-ci/README.md

 }
 ```

-## Mulitbracnh pipeline
+# Mulitbracnh pipeline
 Jenkins Multibranch Pipeline is quite straitforward.
 It is a folder of Jobs which are defined in one repo but on different branches.
 So if you branch has a Jenkinsfile with pipeline script, Jenkins will automatically recognize it and create separate Job.

-### Create Multibranch pipeline for GitHub private repo
+## Create Multibranch pipeline for GitHub private repo

-- Login to Jenkins and nn Dasboard click "Add New Item" button
+- Login to Jenkins and nn Dasboard click "Add New Item" button <br>
 <img src='./img/multibranch/01.png' width=70% style="margin: 17px">

-- Choose "Multibranch Pipeline" and enter a name for it <br>
+- Choose "Multibranch Pipeline" and enter a name for it
 <img src='./img/multibranch/02.png' width=70% style="margin: 17px">

 - Fill the "Display name" and "Descriptions" fields if you want to
 <img src='./img/multibranch/03.png' width=70% style="margin: 17px">

 - In "Branch Sources" select GitHub <br>
 <img src='./img/multibranch/04.png' width=70% style="margin: 17px">

 - Choose existing GitHub App private key as a creds <br>
 <img src='./img/multibranch/05.png' width=70% style="margin: 17px">

 - Specify your repo URL <br>
 <img src='./img/multibranch/06.png' width=70% style="margin: 17px">

 - Adjust other options by your current needs <br>
 <img src='./img/multibranch/07.png' width=70% style="margin: 17px">

 - Leave "Build Configuration" unchanged <br>
 <img src='./img/multibranch/08.png' width=70% style="margin: 17px">

 - Save.
 If you didn't mess up, folder with your Pipelines should appear on Dashboard <br>
 <img src='./img/multibranch/09.png' width=70% style="margin: 17px">

 # Environment
-### Add global env variables
+## Add global env variables
 From Jenkins Dashboard go to the Manage Jenkins an then to the System.
 Scroll down to Global Properties.
 Check the Environment Variables box.
 Add key and value for env and save.
 Now you can use your env variable in all Pipelines like this:
 ```groovy